felixhorger/peer/README.md

 Aim
 ---
-Stores documents and bibtex information of references (papers, books, etc.) in a database.
+Stores documents and bibtex information of scientific references (papers, books, etc.) in a database.
-Users can add documents alongside respective DOIs which are used to uniquely identify a reference.
+Users can add documents alongside unique keys which can be DOIs, arXiv IDs or manually defined expressions.
-Bibtex information is automatically loaded from doi.org (requires internet connection).
+Bibtex information is automatically loaded from doi.org, arxiv.org or can be added manually.
 Files are moved into a user-defined directory and renamed consistently.
 Functionality to open documents will follow.